searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 </tr>
 <tr>
   <td>sys_updated</td>
-  <td>Date of last content update in DCP - system field, always necessary, assigned in 'Content Push API'.</td>
+  <td>Date of last content update in Searchisko - system field, always necessary, assigned in 'Content Push API'.</td>
 </tr>
 <tr>
   <td>sys_project</td>
-  <td>Normalized DCP wide identifier of the project - system field - it is used for the project facet and filter in the Search API.</td>
+  <td>Normalized Searchisko wide identifier of the project - system field - it is used for the project facet and filter in the Search API.</td>
 </tr>
 <tr>
   <td>sys_project_name</td>